 Winter weather can wreak havoc on hands and feet!
 Give the gift of soft and pretty fingers and toes with a mani-pedi in a jar!
 You can fill the jar with nail polish, toe spacers, moisturizing lotions, and whatever else you think might be useful for a spa day at home.

 7. Hot Cocoa Coziness in a Jar

 This gift in a jar takes the standard hot cocoa gift to a whole new level!
-Fill the jar with hot cocoa supplies, PLUS comfy sweats, soft socks, a cozy scarf, toasty warm gloves, or even a snuggly hat!
+Fill the jar with hot cocoa supplies, a hot chocolate bomb or two, PLUS comfy sweats, soft socks, a cozy scarf, toasty warm gloves, or even a snuggly hat!
 It’s the perfect gift for that person on your list who always seems to be cold.

 8. Caramel Apple Cider in a Jar